r-pant/r-pant.github.io/readme.md

 	_Tools: scikit-learn, tensorflow, , keras, , Matplotlib

-	 - [ Digit recognition using Google Collaboratory (MNIST dataset)](https://github.com/r-pant/r-pant.github.io/blob/master/mnist.ipynb): - Google Collab is an awsome platform for building models and to use google tools.
+	 - [ Digit recognition using Google Collab (MNIST dataset)](https://github.com/r-pant/r-pant.github.io/blob/master/mnist.ipynb): - Google Collab is an awsome platform for building models and to use google tools.
 I tried to create a digit recognition model using Google TPU.

 - ### Machine Learning